Table of Contents

 5 : the aggregate of elements of an entity in their relationships to each other – the structure of a language

-It is obvious that the noun refers primarily to an arrangement of interrelated parts, a set-up, configuration, framework etc. which consists of a number of individual elements and can be distinguished against its environment as a whole.
-As such, the term is closely related to that of Architecture, which is mainly used to identify a particular class of similarly organized structures (e.g. distributed software architecture).
+It is obvious that the noun points primarily to specific (static) arrangements of interrelated parts, a set-up, configuration, framework, etc. made of a number of individual interconnected elements that can be distinguished against their environment as a whole.
+The term is closely related to that of Architecture, which is used to identify a particular class of similarly organized structures (e.g. a distributed software architecture).

-- The elements of the structure must be different from each other in shape and/or nature, otherwise the structure is just a heap of material;
+- The elements of a structure must be different from each other in shape, function and/or nature, otherwise the structure is just a heap of material;

-- A structure is also passive, that is, a structure is completely under the influence and is not able to pare or evade any particular influence from the environment.
+- A structure is also passive, that is, a structure is completely under the influence and is not able to pare or evade any disturbance originating in the environment.

-- A structure must be stable enough to be observed and may be static or dynamic in nature.
-In either case the organization, state and behaviour of a structure is in any given moment depends only on natural laws which makes it predictable.
+- In either case the organization, state and behaviour of a structure at any given moment depends only on natural laws which makes it predictable.

 a(1) : a group of interacting bodies under the influence of related forces – a gravitational system